 There are a number of benefits to interceptive orthodontic treatment, such as:

 Addresses potential jaw and teeth issues that could cause discomfort later in life

 Saves money when compared to more frequent and involved adult treatments

 Lessens the likelihood of developing speech or jaw issues

 As a pediatric patient at Clifton & Mauney, your child will freely benefit from Dr. Clifton’s proximity and ability to take a quick peak during standard dental appointments as they mature and questions arise.

 Crooked or crowded teeth

 Genetic history of impacted teeth

 Your child’s bones and tissues are more flexible during their early years.
-This means that we can intercept many problems before they become too much.
-We will work with you to help find the best plan forward for your little one.
+This means that we can intercept many problems before they become overwhelming.